ritwickdey/bgi-tech-fest-2k18/README.md

 ## Web Page for Tech Fest of Our College

-_[We've just started working on it.]_

-_[ We're tring build site for all screen size without using any heavy CSS library such as Bootstrap or Material CSS]_
+_[ We've tried build site for all screen size without using any heavy CSS library such as Bootstrap or Material CSS]_

 Live Url : https://ritwickdey.github.io/bgi-tech-fest-2k18/